Moon Girl and Devil Dinosaur: Casting

-In February 2021, it was reported that White and Tatasciore will voice the titular duo, with Woodard, Williams, Zamata, and Fowler providing the voices of Lunella/Moon Girl's grandparents and parents, respectively, and Barer as her best friend, Casey.
-It was also reported that Fishburne will voice The Beyonder in a recurring capacity.
-Additional recurring and guest roles were announced the San Diego Comic Con in July 2022.
+In February 2021, it was reported that White and Tatasciore would voice the titular duo, with Woodard, Williams, Zamata, and Fowler providing the voices of Lunella/Moon Girl's grandparents and parents, respectively, and Barer as her best friend, Casey.
+It was also reported that Fishburne would voice The Beyonder in a recurring capacity.
+Additional recurring and guest roles were announced at San Diego Comic-Con in July 2022.
 White was cast shortly after Loter heard her audition tape; according to Loter, her tape was the only one he heard, as he was impressed with her performance.

 Voice recordings for season one were partially done remotely due to the COVID-19 pandemic.
 Williams, whose work on the show was his first role during the pandemic, received help from his wife to prepare to record his lines from their home.
 White and Barer ad-libbed several dialogues between Moon Girl and Casey, with the two recording their lines simultaneously either physically or through Zoom.
 White also recorded some of her lines with Tatatsciore, as well as with Woodward, Zamata, and Williams.
 While providing the vocal effects for Devil, Tatasciore was given a script with lines for him, which he would later work into animal vocals.
 The idea of Fishburne voicing the Beyonder was suggested by Loter.
 For his performance, Fishburne wanted it to be lighter and less recognizable than his previous roles, so he and Loter worked together to develop his voice for the Beyonder.